tapios/risk-networks/README.md

 This overview

 1. Performs an simulation of an example epidemic

-    1. Defines a population, its 'transition', or clinical characteristics, and the transmission rate.
+    1. Defines a population, including:
+        * Age distribution,
+        * Age-depednent clinical statistics,
+        * Transmission rate.

     2. Generates a time-averaged contact network.

-    3. Simulates the evolution of an epidemic in the given population and contact network with a stochastic kinetic model, and a 'master equation' deterministic model for the evolution of the expected values of individual states.
+    3. Simulates an epidemic with a stochastic kinetic model.

+    4. Simulates an epidemic with a deterministic 'risk', or 'master equation' model.

-2. Perform data assimilation over a single window
+2. Performs data assimilation over a one-day window for the same population, but a different scenario.

 ## Import package functionality